samedicorp/samedicorp.github.io/_posts/2022-09-06-modula-example.md

 As you can see from the code above, it lets you operate at quite a high level.
 We're adding a single widget, which is a chart, and passing it a list of records, that are sent from the main script.
 Each record consists of a name and a value (between 0 and 1).
 The chart widget draws a bar for each record, with a label showing the name and value.

+This description is deliberately light on detail - again, Toolkit needs multiple posts in its own right.

+## Summary

+To wrap things up.

+What you've seen here is a little example, showing how you can write modula scripts.

+If you look at the [Github repo] you will see that there's a bit more to it than I've described here, but not much.
+There a bit of configuration which lets VSCode automatically pack the script which you hit Ctrl-B. There are some templates used to make autoconf and json files when you pack.

+That's about it though!

+In future posts I'll go into all of this in more detail, but I hope that's whetted your appetite in the meantime.

 return Module